MarvinLer/MultiLayerPerceptron/README.md

 # A handwritten Multi-Layer Perception classifier

 This repository contains a custom code of a MLP classifier that depends only on numpy.
 Thus, this version is intended to be minimalist and easy to use in applications.
+/!\ Project in development; a stable version will be shipped soon.

 ## Getting Started
 ### Prerequisites